 Hector and the Search for Happiness can be a little cheesy, but they’re so many nuggets in this film; I can’t help but to love it.
 Hector is an unfulfilled psychiatrist who decides to step out of his lackluster comfort zone.
 From wild affairs in China, to potato stew in Africa, and a bit of nostalgia in America, he embarks on a wild and crazy journey in search of what makes people happy, and somewhere along the way discovers his own.

 This film resonates with me because, whether physically or mentally, we have all taken, or will take, a journey to discover what makes us happy.
-My favorite quote: “Happiness is not a destination.
+My favorite quote about travel: “Happiness is not a destination.
 It’s a state of being.” – Colby Holiday, World of a Wanderer

 Up in the Air

 This George Clooney flick isn’t about travel for entertainment – it’s about a corporate downsizer who travels around the country to give people pink slips.
 But, the movie nails the cult of business travelers: the obsession with earning airline miles and upgrades, frustrations with security lines, and intricate “rules” surrounding airport travel.
 The movie also has some thought-provoking ideas on baggage – both physical and emotional.
 And of course, there’s this quote: “Last year I spent 322 days on the road, which means I had to spend 43 miserable days at home.” – Sean Boyle, Venturists

 The next time you head to the airport and have a lengthy wait, imagine for a few minutes what it must have been like for Viktor Navorski (Tom Hanks) in “The Terminal” who spent an indefinite amount of time in JFK’s international transit lounge.